lmaccherone/resumes/product-engineering.md

 ### Community engagement

-- I believe that I have earned the respect of both Cloudflare and community participants on the #durable-objects Discord channel by being amoung the most responsive contributors.
+- I believe that I have earned the respect of both Cloudflare and community participants on the #durable-objects Discord channel by being among the most responsive contributors.
 - I'm a former Azure Advisor for helping design the query language for Cosmos DB and I am a former Microsoft MVP for AI and Analytics offerings, in recognition of my community outreach for Microsoft/Azure products.

 ### Engineering